devtut/generate/docs/python/string-representations-of-class-instances-str-and-repr-methods.md

 That output is comprised of two important bits: the [`type`](https://docs.python.org/3/library/functions.html#type) of the object and the object's [`id`](https://docs.python.org/3/library/functions.html#id).
 The second part alone (the hexidecimal number) is enough to uniquely identify the object at the time of the `print` call.[1]

-What really went on was that you asked Python to &quot;put into words&quot; the essence of that object and then display it to you.
+What really went on was that you asked Python to =put into words= the essence of that object and then display it to you.
 A more explicit version of the same machinery might be:

 ```
 string_of_card = str(ace_of_spades)